103 Best Halloween Costume for Men

-As an actor/marshal artist, Bruce Lee inspired us with his toughness and wisdom.
+As an actor/martial artist, Bruce Lee inspired us with his toughness and wisdom.
 Honor his legacy with a yellow Kill Bill ensemble or just a stretchy pair of pants.

 30. Captain America

 Show love for the ol’ stars and stripes in a Captain America costume.
-Keep it low maintenance with a long-sleeved blue shirt and a round red, white and blue shield.
+Keep it low maintenance with a long-sleeved blue shirt and that iconic red, white and blue shield.

 Aladdin, the scoundrel with enough swag to bag a princess, is an instantly recognizable costume.
 It’s as simple as pairing a purple vest with baggy white pants and red cap.

-Win laughs by becoming the mascot of childhood, the champion of questionably healthy breakfasts–Captain Crunch.
-You’ll be the only one brave enough to don the bushy moustache and blue uniform.
+Win laughs by becoming the mascot of childhood, the champion of questionably healthy breakfasts – Captain Crunch!
+You’ll be the only one brave enough to don the bushy mustache and blue uniform.

-There are many characters from the Wizard of Oz that get to make an appearance every Halloween, but what about the lesser-thought of but still noteworthy options?
-Before you consider a Dorothy or Tin Man dedication, considering something a bit different, like a flying monkey!
+There are many characters from the Wizard of Oz that get to make an appearance every Halloween, but what about the lesser-thought-of but still noteworthy options?
+Before you consider a Dorothy or Tin Man, considering something a bit different, like a flying monkey!